isawangyx/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to mark a specific booking as upcoming, completed or cancelled with index.
-2. System marks the booking with the specified status.
+2. KrustyKrab marks the booking with the specified status.
-3. System displays a confirmation message.
+3. KrustyKrab displays a confirmation message.

 Use case ends.

 **Extensions**
 - **1a.** The given index is invalid (out of range or non-positive integer).
     - 1a1.
-System shows an error message.
+KrustyKrab shows an error message.
     - 1a2.
 Use case resumes at step 1.

 ---